dainei-makino/dungeon-survival-rpg/README.md

 ## Biomes

-Each biome specifies the map generation style, available voxels and decoration characters, as well as fog, lighting, and whether a ceiling is used.
+-Each biome specifies the map generation style, available voxels and decoration characters, as well as fog, lighting, and whether a ceiling is used.
 The following biomes are defined:

-- **forest** – default biome with a dense forest map generator.
+- **forest** – default biome with a noise-based terrain generator.
 Swampy ground and tree voxels are used, and the ceiling is replaced by a dark sky.
 - **cave** – darker environment with damp weather.
 - **plain** – open terrain with windy weather.